amsiva/staff_data_engineer_assessment/README.md

 # staff_data_engineer_assessment

 The following questions will be used to assess your ability to design, architect maintainable and scalable code.
+Please fork this repo.

 Submit everything needed to execute and validate your solutions for each of your answers.